A Word on ANTACIDS & H.Pylori

 How many of you suffer the occasional bout of heartburn?
-Judging by the sales of Rennies, Gaviscon and antacids, the answer is quite a few.
-What are the chances that over-eating, and in particular indulging in rich food will bring on such a bout?
-So how many of you pop into the chemist and include just such a purchase in the run up to Christmas?
+Judging by the sales of Rennies, Gaviscon and other over the counter antacids, the answer is probably quite a few.
+A large meal with rich food will often bring on such a bout, so many people keep antacids in the bathroom cabinet.

-So – prevention is better than cure – when you next drop by the chemist in anticipation of requiring heartburn remedies, try Slippery Elm, and Aloe Vera juice (which taken on an empty stomach will soothe and reduce inflammation, without altering the pH), then once inflammation has subsided encourage healthy levels of stomach acid by supplementing Betaine and Hcl with meals, and starting meals with bitter dark green salads, watercress etc, which stimulate stomach acid.
-Healthy levels of stomach acid will keep H. Pylori in check.
+So – prevention is always better than cure – when you next drop by the chemist for your antacid, consider instead alternative heartburn remedies, try Slippery Elm, and Aloe Vera juice instead, which taken on an empty stomach will soothe and reduce inflammation, without altering the pH of the stomach.
+Then once inflammation has subsided encourage healthy levels of stomach acid by supplementing digestive enzymes and starting meals with bitter dark green salads, watercress etc, which stimulate production of stomach acid.
+By optimising digestion you’re more likely to keep H. Pylori in check.

-And of course, eat smaller meals, and more modest portions of protein in the evening, because it’s hard to digest and sticks around in the stomach for longer, and avoid eating late at night if you can.
+Foods containing plant flavenols like apples, cranberries, onions, garlic, celery, and tea inhibit growth of H.Pylori.
+Also foods rich in B vitamins and Calcium like dark leafy greens, beams, almonds, whole grains and sea vegetables.
+And of course, eat smaller meals, and more modest portions of protein in the evening, because protein is harder to digest and hangs around in the stomach for longer, making reflux in a relaxed prone position more likely.
+So eat earlier – avoid eating late at night if you can.
 Don’t drink litres of water with or straight after a meal – you’ll simply dilute your stomach acid.
-Stomach acid not only digests food – it helps to keep the stomach sterile and inhibit bugs!
-Prevention and avoidance is my motto – and with antibiotic resistance becoming a very serious issue, how much better to avoid the need in the first place.
+Stomach acid not only digests food – it helps to keep the stomach free from parasites and bugs!